pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

       height: 110
 ---

-<mark>Do you have a vision for doing bigger things, but it's competing with all those small details you care about?</mark><br>Or how about this: are you making promises with yourself that you can't seem to keep?
+<mark>Do you have a vision for doing bigger things, or some ideals, but they're competing with all those small details you care about?</mark><br>Or how about this: are you making promises with yourself that you can't seem to keep?
 If that's your situation, here's something that could help:
 {: .switch-away-from }

 # The Objectives Course
 {: #course-title }

 <div class="intro" markdown="1">
-**A 10-week course on writing _have-done lists_, a clever way to write objectives which lets you care for those small details, and that bigger vision too.**
+**A 10-week course on writing _have-done lists_, a clever way to write objectives which lets you care for those small details, for that bigger vision you have, and for your ideals too.**

 The next group is scheduled to start on May 7.